Skip to main content

 • Work Placement is an integral part of the course in Year 3.

-• Maximum flexibility enabling students to choose a speciality after Year 2.
+• Maximum flexibility enabling students to choose a specialty after Year 2.

 Year 1